 Take the most recent one and use backup contraception

 Take the most recently missed pill immediately, leave any earlier missed pills.
 Continue your pack.
 Use condoms for the next 7 days.
-If there are fewer than 7 pills remaining, skip the pill-free break.
+If there are fewer than 7 hormone pills remaining, skip the placebo pills.
 If you had unprotected sex in the 7 days before missing pills, consider emergency contraception.

 Within your window (3h most brands / 12h desogestrel)